 Do Blended Bananas Have More Calories?

 One medium-sized banana contains approximately 105 calories.
 These calories come mainly from carbohydrates that are naturally present in the banana.
 Carbohydrates in the form of sugar provide most of the energy the human body requires.
 However, whole bananas also contain insoluble fiber that benefits digestive system health.

-Blending bananas is a process that involves breaking down the cell walls of the fruit.
+Blending bananas involves breaking down the cell walls of the fruit.
 This results in the banana’s texture becoming smoother and easier to drink.
-It often leads to the destruction of some of the banana’s insoluble fiber.
+However, blending often destroys some of the banana’s insoluble fiber.
 Insoluble fiber is essential for maintaining good digestive health because it adds bulk to your stool, easing bowel movements.
 When broken down by blending, the insoluble fiber found in a banana may not provide the same benefit.

+Do Blended Bananas Have More Calories?